Air Fryer Recipe

 Method

-- Slice your bread loaf into 1-inch thick slices, ensuring you don’t cut all the way through, so the loaf stays connected at the base.
+2. Cut the bread loaf into 1-inch thick slices, taking care not to slice right through, so the loaf remains joined at the base.

-- In a bowl, mix together the softened butter, minced garlic, chopped parsley, salt, and pepper until well combined.
+3. In a bowl, stir together the softened butter, minced garlic, chopped parsley, salt, and pepper until well combined.
 For an extra cheesy kick, mix in the grated parmesan cheese.

-- Spread the butter mixture generously between each slice and over the top of the bread.
+4. Spread the butter mixture generously between each slice and across the top of the bread.

-- Place the prepared bread into the air fryer basket.
-Ensure the bread fits comfortably; you may need to cook in batches if your air fryer is small.
+5. Place the prepared bread in the air fryer basket.
+Make sure it sits comfortably; if your air fryer is small, you may need to cook it in batches.

-- Air fry for about 8-10 minutes or until the bread is crispy and golden on top.
-If you prefer a soft garlic bread, reduce the time slightly.
+6. Air fry for about 8-10 minutes, or until the bread is crisp and golden on top.
+If you prefer softer garlic bread, reduce the time slightly.

-- Remove from the air fryer and allow to cool for a minute before serving.
+7. Remove from the air fryer and leave to cool for a minute before serving.

 Why this works in an air fryer